 Other sensory materials to use

 We used rice because I had it at home in our craft closet.
-Other items that could be used with the cold coins:
+Other items that could be used with the cold coins (I may get commissions for purchases made through links in this post):

 Preschool Lesson Plans You Should Check Out